cbochs/portal.nvim/README.md

 * **Contextual** jumping with portals to view available jump locations
 * **Customizable** jump queries to allow you to go anywhere you'd like in the jumplist
-* **Persistent** jump markers to flag important file you want to be able to get back to
+* **Persistent** jump tags to flag important file you want to be able to get back to
 * [**Lualine**](#lualine) integration to indicate if a buffer has been marked

 ## Requirements